 If your case is relatively simple—for instance, you and your spouse don't have substantial assets or minor children together—and you agree with your spouse on the important issues, DIY is a real possibility.

 If you and your spouse disagree about any of your divorce-related issues, mediation might be a good option; it can work even when divorcing spouses clash on meaningful issues.
 Sometimes spouses are able to work with a mediator and otherwise handle their case themselves.
 Other times, it makes sense for a spouse to also hire an attorney, who can work behind the scenes and guide them through the mediation process.

 Collaborative divorce is another alternative to the traditional divorce process.
 It's similar to mediation in that the goal is to avoid court, but the specific process is quite different.
-With collaborative divorce, you and your spouse must both hire attorneys that are specially trained in collaborative law, and you have to commit to avoid court.
+With collaborative divorce, you and your spouse must both hire attorneys who are specially trained in collaborative law, and you have to commit to avoiding court.
 This process can be expensive, so it's important to do some research and learn all you can about collaborative divorce before you choose this path.

 Of course, in some cases, spouses find that they have no option but to hire an attorney and go through the normal court process.
 For example, it's normally important for spouses who have suffered domestic abuse to have a lawyer advocate on their behalf.
-If you believe your spouse is actively hiding assets or wasting marital funds, you should contact an attorney to protect your interests.
+Or, if you believe your spouse is actively hiding assets or wasting marital funds, you should contact an attorney to protect your interests.